awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 * **Stop conditions**: A stop condition is a mechanism by AWS FIS to stop an experiment if it reaches a threshold that you define as an Amazon CloudWatch alarm.
 In our case, the experiment will run to completion without a stop condition.

+{{% notice warning %}}
+Note: Currently, AWS FIS has a Service Quota of maximum of 5 resources per experiment target per account per region, and Service Quota is not configurable .
+This means that even if your experiments targets more than 5 EC2 Spot instances, AWS FIS limits itself to 5 EC2 Spot instance being interreupted per experiment.
+You can get over this limit by running more than 1 experiment at a time.
+{{% /notice %}}

 In this section, we will design a template to run the Spot interruption on the EC2 Spot instances launched via Auto Scaling group.

 #### Create an IAM Role to execute the experiment